scribd/scribd.github.io/_posts/2020-02-19-modernizing-an-old-data-pipeline.md

 what we have learned in more detail throughout this series of blog posts.

 At Scribd, we embrace open source and try to contribute back to the community as much as we can.
-Since start of this internal project, we have contributed [more than 20 patches upstream](https://github.com/apache/airflow/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Ahouqp) to Airflow including EKS support, Pagerduty hooks, many bug fixes and
+Since the start of this internal project, we have contributed [more than 20 patches upstream](https://github.com/apache/airflow/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Ahouqp) to Airflow including EKS support, Pagerduty hooks, many bug fixes and